How long should my senior project or master's degree take?

 We offer two types of MS degrees in the CSSE department at Cal Poly.
 The “MS in CS” and the “Blended BS+MS in CS”.

-Both degrees require roughly three quarters’ worth of coursework.
-However, this degree involves both coursework and research.
+Both degrees require roughly one academic year’s worth of coursework.
+However, involve both coursework and research.
 Of course things will vary based on your project, but below is roughly what I would like my students to expect coming into their programs.

 MS in CS

-Expect to take at least 4 to 5 quarters to complete your thesis work.
-Taking less time is unlikely unless several factors align before your enrolment begins: you have a prospective advisor lined up, you and your advisor have a good idea of what you will work on, and perhaps some progress has already been made toward the project.
+Expect to take at least 3 semesters to complete your thesis work.
+Taking less time is unlikely unless several factors align before your enrollment begins: you have a prospective advisor lined up, you and your advisor have a good idea of what you will work on, and perhaps some progress has already been made toward the project.

 Blended BS+MS in CS

-This program is often misleadingly called the “4+1” program.
-It’s certainly possible to complete your blended MS thesis in one academic year (3 quarters) after completing your BS requirements.
+This program is often inaccurately called the “4+1” program.
+It’s certainly possible to complete your blended MS thesis in one academic year after completing coursework requirements for your BS.
 But it doesn’t happen automatically just by enrolling in the BS+MS; you actually need to “blend” your BS and MS programs.

 You can do this by devoting time during your BS program toward your eventual master’s research.
 Possible strategies are: